Jl Pemudu, Sekayu

 It is thought most of the Dutch were beheaded in the basement with their heads just casually tossed in the corner.
 The Japanese Officers were known for using their swords to execute prisoners this way as well as raping Caucasian women and beheading them afterwards.

-There is also said to be a small room under the floor that the Japanese would fill with 6 prisoners and then water drowning those trapped inside.
+There is also said to be a small room under the floor that the Japanese would fill with 6 prisoners and then water, which resulted in drowning those trapped inside.

 In 1945 when Japan surrendered and were forced off the island the Indonesian Government took over the complex and renamed it the National Railway Company.
 Unfortunately, the Dutch were not so eager to lose their colony and invaded the buildings through underground tunnels.
 What followed was 5 days of intense fighting resulting in multiple deaths and a Dutch victory.
 Indonesian forces swiftly took the entire city, though, and forced the Dutch out permanently.